XML Schema

 </persons>

-The XML file above is valid because the schema "family.xsd" allows us to add an attribute to the "person" element.
+"family.xsd" allows us to add an attribute to the "person"

 The <any> and <anyAttribute> elements are used to make EXTENSIBLE documents!
 They allow documents to contain additional elements that are not declared in the main XML schema.